lizthree/ExData_Plotting1/README.md

 This Exploratory Data Analysis assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we used the "Individual household electric power consumption Data Set".
+The "Individual household electric power consumption Data Set" was used in this project.

 ## Data handling